Now Accepting Applications!

-The Sexualities Project at Northwestern (SPAN) invites applications from Northwestern faculty members for funding to conduct research on sexuality from a social science perspective (broadly construed) in academic year 2017-18.
+The Sexualities Project at Northwestern (SPAN) invites applications from Northwestern faculty members for funding to conduct pilot research on sexuality from a social science perspective (broadly construed) from July 2018 to June 2019.

-Awards will be announced in Spring Quarter, and funding will be available as of September 1, 2017.
-Projects must be conducted in academic year 2017-18.
+Awards will be announced in Spring Quarter, and funding will be available as of July 1st, 2018.
+Projects must be completed by June 2019.

 Any NU faculty member with a continuing or renewable appointment is eligible to apply, including professors of instruction.
 Co-PIs must also be affiliated with Northwestern.
 Non-NU personnel may be named on the proposal but cannot serve as Co-PIs.

 Although submitters may be from any field, department, or program at NU, proposals must demonstrate an engagement with social science theories or methods.
-Research topics may address any domain of sexuality studies, but SPAN has a special interest in critical and interdisciplinary perspectives on sexuality and sexual orientation in social context, as well as their implications for health.
+Research topics may address any domain of sexuality studies, but SPAN has a special interest in critical and interdisciplinary perspectives on sexuality and/or sexual orientation in social context (including their implications for health, but a health focus is not required).
 Proposals will be judged according to the fit with the program, the significance and innovativeness of the proposed research, the clarity of the proposal, the feasibility of the work plan, and the appropriateness of the budget.